Fellowships & Awards

 Outstanding Graduate Student Instructor Award

 This competitive award recognizes excellence in teaching for our graduate student TORs (teachers-of-record).
-Six are awarded each year, in the areas of STEM, Social Sciences, and Humanities for the preceding Fall and Spring Semesters.
+As of 2024, eight are awarded each year, in the areas of Humanities, Social Sciences, STEM Classroom Instruction, and STEM Lab Instruction for the preceding Fall and Spring Semesters.

 Outstanding Graduate Student Research Award